 Slide Executive xPoint (hereafter xPoint) is a PowerPoint add-in that searches and inserts slides and images from your computer, company cloud, and from the web, straight into your PowerPoint presentations.
 It installs as a tab of the Ribbon in PowerPoint providing access to a local and/or a central slide library in the cloud.
 For single users, xPoint provides desktop slide search and management tools.
 For multiple users in a company, xPoint provides the ability to search and browse slides/presentations -- this increases the use of approved slides and also brings consistency to all company presentations.
 Furthermore xPoint includes free search and insertion of slides and images from the internet.
 In this review, we are exploring the desktop edition of xPoint.

 Slide Executive xPoint is from Novatrox AB, a company based in Stockholm, Sweden.
-Novatrox was founded in 2000 -- you'll find more information about their products and the company at the Slide Executive web site.
+Novatrox was founded in 2000 -- you'll find more information about their products and the company at the Slide Executive web site (link no longer exists).

 Download the installer, run the setup routine and follow the instructions.
 When installed, follow these steps to index PowerPoint presentations on your computer using Slide Executive xPoint: